ldesousa/hex-utils/README.md

 -------------------------------------------------------------------------------

 Copyright (c) 2016 Luís Moreira de Sousa.
 All rights reserved.
-Any use of this document constitutes full acceptance of all terms of the document licence.
+Any use of this software constitutes full acceptance of all terms of the document licence.